clementigbinoba/alx-backend-storage/0x01-NoSQL/README.md

 # NoSQL

-This project contains tasks for learning to use the MongoDB NoSQL database application.
+This project are  tasks for learning to use the MongoDB NoSQL database application.

 ## Tasks To Complete